** The 2017-2018 Application Deadline is Monday, March 20, 2017**

 - A one-page (maximum) statement from each of the student's adviser that details how the advisor will support the project, especially with his/her own time and attention, attendance at student presentations, etc.*

 Final proposals must be submitted to the VPR Office of Graduate and Postdoctoral Affairs no later than Monday, March 20, and will be reviewed by an interdisciplinary panel of faculty.
-Final decisions will be announced by April 1.
+Final decisions are expected by mid-April, 2017.

 *Experience indicates a strong correlation between the degree of faculty involvement, and the overall success of these collaborative projects.